Karakol Ski Resort And Beyond : Discovering Kyrgyzstan’s Best Skiing

 While Karakol is unlikely to win any awards as the most expansive or most modern ski resort in the world, it has plenty to recommend it for skiers and snowboarders looking for a new skiing challenge in an off-the-beaten-path destination.

-Karakol’s variety of challenging runs through thick pine forests make it an attractive option for advanced skiers and snowboarders while a number of gentle slopes toward the base of the mountain provide a great area for learners and families to practice their skiing.
+Karakol’s variety of challenging runs through thick pine forests make it an attractive option for advanced skiers and snowboarders, while a number of gentle slopes toward the base of the mountain provide a great area for learners and families to practice their skiing.

 Without the extensive coverage of modern snowmakers found in many resorts, the Karakol mountains are heavily dependent on snowfall.
 After a few weeks without snowfall, the resort can become very icy and unenjoyable.
 Conversely, following a good dump of snow, skiers will find some fantastic opportunities for interesting runs amongst the trees and few people to share them with as well as incredibly affordable prices.